planetWayne/homebridge-sonos-starter/README.md

 # homebridge-sonos-starter-track
 [Homebridge](https://github.com/nfarina/homebridge) Accessory to start presets via [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api).

+## Version 10.0.15 Update
+Now adds an optional extra field to turn off individual zones / players when the Sonos is turned off.
+Now instead of a ‘pause all’ which stops all players, you can now name, as part of the setup, which players / zones you wish to turn off.
+NOTE: I can’t at this point confirm if this works fully - please test and feedback!
+(I need another player or two ;-))

 ## Usecase
 Automate regular playback in Homekit e.g. start a favorite playlist or radio in a specific room at a specific volume with Siri.